eslint/eslint/docs/src/rules/camelcase.md

 * `"ignoreImports": true` does not check ES2015 imports (but still checks any use of the imports later in the code except function arguments)
 * `"ignoreGlobals": false` (default) enforces camelcase style for global variables
 * `"ignoreGlobals": true` does not enforce camelcase style for global variables
+* `"ignoreCallProperties": flase` (default) enforce camelcase style for function and class properties
+* `"ignoreCallProperties": true` does not enforce camelcase style for function and class properties
 * `allow` (`string[]`) list of properties to accept.
 Accept regex.

 ### properties: "always"